krishnakaushik25/Cascade_Cup_2022/README.md

 # Cascade_Cup_2022

 **IIT Guwahati's Consulting and Analytics Club** in association with **Shadowfax** conducted Cascade Cup'22 during the month of February 2022.
-Our **Team Brute_Force** secured **1st place** in the cascade cup competition among 1000+ teams.
-So this is an effort to spread our work during the competition to the larger audience.
-The competition was conducted in 3 rounds, each being eliminatory.
+Our **Team Brute_Force** secured **1st place** in the cascade cup competition among 1000+ teams.The competition was conducted in 3 rounds, each being eliminatory.
 - **Round 1**: Data Science Quiz
 - **Round 2**: Machine Learning Hackathon
 - **Round 3**: Data Analysis Report